There IS a way to conquer the perceived weakness and ALS terror that comes from twitching muscles.

-ALS is an incurable, fatal disease, and muscle twitching is one of its symptoms.
+ALS is a terrifying disease, and muscle twitching is one of its symptoms.
 So is muscle weakness.

 A person with a harmless case of twitching muscles may then worry he or she has ALS.

-Benign fasciculation syndrome — a very common condition – The worry becomes so magnified and intense, that the muscle twitching gets worse, “spreads” to other body parts, and new symptoms appear: muscle weakness, muscle cramping and tingling.
+The worry becomes so magnified and intense, that the muscle twitching gets worse, “spreads” to other body parts, and new symptoms appear:

 However, in benign fasciculation syndrome, muscle cramping, and tingling in the fingertips and toes, are often present.